waoup/lightning-hydra-template/README.md

 [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) - lightweight PyTorch wrapper for high-performance AI research.
 Think of it as a framework for organizing your PyTorch code.

 [Hydra](https://github.com/facebookresearch/hydra) - framework for elegantly configuring complex applications.
 The key feature is the ability to dynamically create a hierarchical configuration by composition and override it through config files and the command line.
-It allows you to conveniently manage experiments.

 <br>